edurant/edurant.github.io/courses/ee3032/hw/index.md

 * Homework 3, due Wednesday of week 4 in class.
 1.33(d), 1.35(b), 1.37(c), 1.39(a), 2.1(a,g), 2.2(b,g), 2.10(a).
 [Solution](hw3-w1920sol.pdf)
 * Homework 4, due Monday of week 6 in class.
 2.14, 2.15(b), 2.16(a), 2.22(b,f), 2.27, 2.29(c,d,f), 2.31.
 [Solution](hw4-w1920sol.pdf)
 * Homework 5, due Monday of week 8 in class.
 2.32, 2.37, 5.1(b).
 * Homework 6, due Monday of week 9 in class.
 5.8(a-e, all parts).
-Also, calculate the power using at least 2 methods: directly from x(t), and using Parseval’s relation.
+Also, calculate the power using at least 2 methods: directly from x(t), and using Parseval&rsquo;s relation.

 ## Fall, 2019
 * [Homework 0, due Monday of week 2](hw0-f19.pdf) [Solution](hw0-f19sol.pdf)